openHPI/TeachingTeamGuidelines/docs/courseadministration/addcontent/learningunits/quiz_import.md

 ![How to make a copy of a Google spreadsheet template](../../../img/courseadministration/quizmanagement/copy_quiz_template.png)

-Now that you have created a copy, you can edit yours with the quiz questions for all the weeks and homeworks in your course.
+As you see, the spreadsheet consists of different sheets.
+Every sheet can be imported separately.
+Usually, there is one sheet per week and one extra sheet for the final exam.
 Please note that every row after the _Quizname_ rows is a question.

-### Cheat sheet of quiz questions and answers
+## How to fill quiz questions and answers

+Let's have an overview of the required fields:

 ##### The infos about the quiz and its type:

 - *Name*: the name of the quiz
 - *CourseSection*: the section of the course where the quiz is.
 It must be a numeric value.
-- *Quiz Type*: choose the most appropriate type for the quiz
+- *Quiz Type*: choose the most appropriate type for the quiz: self-test (ungraded), a weekly assignment (graded), a survey, a bonus exercise or the final exam
 - *Instructions*: The instructions for taking the quiz.
 Please note that self-tests do not have instructions

 ##### Question type, its points and explanation (green cells)